aalend/webdev-bookmarks/README.md

 # Web Dev Bookmarks
 Web Dev Bookmarks are a collection of helpful links where you can find what you need. 😊

-Bookmarks will be adding bookmarks once a week!
+Bookmarks will be added frequently!

 If you like this repo, be sure to hit that ⭐ button, will help a lot!

-I come with this idea because I don't want to keep my bookmarks in the browser, and that here will be easier to maintain.

 Created by [aalend](https://twitter.com/aalendemirov).